Coupled dimerized alternating-bond quantum spin chains in the distorted honeycomb-lattice magnet Cu$_5$SbO$_6$: Results and Discussion

-To explore the temperature evolution of the excitation spectrum, we next examine the $E$-scan data collected at base and elevated temperatures from the BT-7 spectrometer.
-Fig. \ref{bt7}(a) shows the data measured at $2.8\;\mathrm{K} \le T \le 200\;\mathrm{K}$ with a fixed wavevector $Q = 1.96\;\mathrm{\AA}^{-1}$.
-At $T = 2.8$~K, the data exhibit three excitation peaks at 12 meV, 15 meV, and 18 meV, denoted by $P$, $M_1$, and $M_2$, respectively.
-At elevated temperatures, $P$ peak becomes stronger whereas $M_1$ and $M_2$ peaks weaken and disappear at 200 K consistent with the TOF data.
+To explore the temperature evolution of the excitation spectrum, we next examine the TA $E$-scan data collected at base and elevated temperatures from the BT-7 spectrometer.
+Figure \ref{bt7}(a) shows the data measured at $2.8\;\mathrm{K} \le T \le 200\;\mathrm{K}$ with a fixed wave vector $Q = 1.96\;\mathrm{\AA}^{-1}$.
+At $T = 2.8$~K, the data exhibit three excitation peaks at 12, 15, and 18 meV, denoted by $P$, $M_1$, and $M_2$, respectively.
+At elevated temperatures, the $P$ peak becomes stronger whereas the $M_1$ and $M_2$ peaks weaken and eventually disappear at 200 K. Therefore, the $M_1$ and $M_2$ peaks are consistent with the two peaks observed in the integrated magnetic intensity shown in Fig. S.2(b) in the Supplemental Material \cite{SuppMat}.
+For the $P$ peak, however, it is essential to note that in the TOF data (see Figs. S.1(a) and S.1(b) in the Supplemental Material \cite{SuppMat}) there exist a phonon band as well as magnetic scattering at $\hbar\omega = 12$~meV.
+Therefore, the $P$ peak, especially at $T = 2.8$~K, results from the superposition of these two sources.
+As the temperature is elevated, the magnetic contribution diminishes leaving only the enhanced phonon contribution.
 We fit the spectra to a Lorentzian function combined with a linear background to acquire the excitation energy, $\hbar\omega$, for each $T$ and $Q$.
-The width of $M_1$ and $M_2$ peaks are assumed identical.
-Fitting the data (i) at $T = 2.8$~K and with $1.12\;\mathrm{\AA}^{-1} \le Q \le 3.09\;\mathrm{\AA}^{-1}$ and (ii) at $2.8\;\mathrm{K} \le T \le 200\;\mathrm{K}$ with $Q = 1.96\;\mathrm{\AA}^{-1}$ yields $\hbar\omega$ plotted in Fig. \ref{amr}(a) as circle symbols and $T$-dependent $\hbar\omega$ shown in Fig. \ref{bt7}(b).
+The width of the $M_1$ and $M_2$ peaks are assumed identical.
+Fitting the data (i) at $T = 2.8$~K and with $1.12\;\mathrm{\AA}^{-1} \le Q \le 3.09\;\mathrm{\AA}^{-1}$ and (ii) at $2.8\;\mathrm{K} \le T \le 200\;\mathrm{K}$ with $Q = 1.96\;\mathrm{\AA}^{-1}$ yields $\hbar\omega$ plotted as circle symbols in Fig. S.1(a) in the Supplemental Material \cite{SuppMat} and a $T$-dependent $\hbar\omega$ shown in Fig. \ref{bt7}(b).
 In alignment with $\chi(T)$ data, the monotonic increase in $\hbar\omega(T)$ points out that the gapped excitation observed in Cu$_5$SbO$_6$ is a triplet excitation (or triplon) since, in a dimerized magnet, triplons are subjected to the hard-core constraint that prevents them from occupying the same dimer site resulting in repulsion between them \cite{Xu2007, Essler2008, Exius2010, Normand2011} as opposed to long-range ordered magnets for which the gap decreases with increasing temperature due to the reduction in ordered moment.